PX4/PX4-Autopilot/nuttx/configs/stm3220g-eval/README.txt

   1. The CodeSourcery GNU toolchain,
   2. The Atollic Toolchain,
   3. The devkitARM GNU toolchain,
-  4. Raisonance GNU toolchain, or
+  4. Raisonance GNU toolchain,
-  5. The NuttX buildroot Toolchain (see below).
+  5. The NuttX buildroot Toolchain (see below), or
+  6. Any generic arm-none-eabi GNU toolchain.

   Most testing has been conducted using the CodeSourcery toolchain for Windows and that is the default toolchain in most configurations.
 To use the Atollic